nikhilm/uvbook/source/introduction.rst

 Introduction
 ============

-This 'book' is a small set of tutorials about using :term:`libuv` as a high performance evented I/O library which offers the same API on Windows and Unix.
+This 'book' is a small set of tutorials about using libuv_ as a high performance evented I/O library which offers the same API on Windows and Unix.

 It is meant to cover the main areas of libuv, but is not a comprehensive